sparkfabrik/sparkdock/README.md

 It will install the following packages:

-* Create and start a standard docker dev machine
+* Install and upgrade docker, docker-machine
+* Install and configure dinghy
 * Start dnsdock container alongside dnsmasq proxy resolver
-* Docker toolbox (MacOSX only)
-* Install and configure docker-machine-nfs (MacOSX only)
 * Install a launchscript to automatically start the docker vm (MacOSX only)

 ##